inexorgame-obsolete/conan-grpc/Readme.md

-# Conan package for GRPC
+# Conan package for gRPC

 The Google provided RPC framework.